 Q: Can I find out more about the experiences of previous internships at the organization I'm interested in?

-A: At the bottom of each internship description, look for links to posts on the Out West blog written by earlier summer interns at the same organization.
+A: At the bottom of each internship description, look for links to posts on the Out West blog written by previous summer interns at the same organization.

 Q: Are the internships paid?

 A: Yes, the Bill Lane Center provides a lump sum stipend between $5,500-$7,700, depending on your financial aid qualifications.

 Q: What does it mean that "housing and transportation are the responsibility of the intern"?